 Can interactive data visualizations be used for real-time data monitoring and analysis?

 Absolutely.
 Many modern data visualization tools and platforms support real-time data streaming.
-This capability is especially valuable in domains like finance, where stock prices are monitored in real-time or in operations, where supply chain metrics or server health metrics might be tracked continuously.
+This capability is especially valuable in domains like finance, where stock prices are monitored in real-time or in operations, where supply chain metrics or monitoring servers to check health metrics might be tracked continuously.

 How can I make my interactive data visualization accessible to people with disabilities?